-- completed Data Sheet for the Issuance of Registration Certificate and for the Registration of Residence - school certificate from the secretariat of your college / university - your ID card or your valid travel document - lease contract (lakásbérleti szerződés) for the apartment (lt has to specify the landlord's and your personal data date and place of birth, mother's maiden name, permanent address, landlord's ID number, your passport number.
-The contract has to be signed by two witnesses.)\ - a revenue stamp of HUF 1,000 (okmánybélyeq), which can be obtained at a post office - proof of funds to cover your expenses (bank statement for 3 months) You may also be required to hand in maintenance statement signed by your parents. - copy of a valid medical insurance coverage in Hungary (EHIC card, contract with a private medical insurance company or a valid health insurance policy), but take the original too with you - \ If you stay with an acquaintance or a relative as a guest, a statement of admission (befogadói nyilatkozat) has to be attached by the owner of the apartment that you stay with them as a guest.
+- completed Data Sheet for the Issuance of Registration Certificate and for the Registration of Residence - school certificate in Hungarian from the secretariat of your college / university - your ID card or your valid travel document - lease contract (lakásbérleti szerződés) for the apartment (It has to specify the landlord's and your personal data date and place of birth, mother's maiden name, permanent address, landlord's ID number, your passport number.
+The contract has to be signed by two witnesses.) - The administrative service fee charged for the issue of a registration certificate is HUF 1,000, payable by credit card at the Immigration office - proof of funds to cover your expenses (bank statement for 3 months) You may also be required to hand in maintenance statement signed by your parents. - copy of a valid medical insurance coverage in Hungary (EHIC card, contract with a private medical insurance company or a valid health insurance policy), but take the original too with you

+If you stay with an acquaintance or a relative as a guest, a statement of admission (befogadói nyilatkozat) has to be attached by the owner of the apartment that you stay with them as a guest.
 If the apartment is your property, a property sheet (tulajdoni lap) has to be attached to verify it.
-If you rent the apartment through an agency and you signed a contract with the agency, the agency should provide the authorization received from the owner of the apartment. - \\ If you are the holder of the bank account (opened in your home country or in Hungary), it is sufficient to enclose a bank statement on the current balance.
+If you rent the apartment through an agency and you signed a contract with the agency, the agency should provide the authorization received from the owner of the apartment.

+If you are the holder of the bank account (opened in your home country or in Hungary), it is sufficient to enclose a bank statement on the current balance.
 If the holder of the account is a parent or a relative, you should document that you have exchanged or drawn funds from ATMs in the amount of at least USD 7/800 and enclose a photocopy of the bank card.

 If you meet all conditions for residence in Hungary for a period longer than three months, the immigration authority will issue a Registration Certificate to you that contains the address of your first residence in Hungary.
 You will receive your ID card on spot and Address Card by mail.

 Immigration Office: